Phelon & Moore: Precursor

 The sloping stressed member concept was patented in 1901 by Joah ("John") Carver Phelon and his nephew Harry Rayner (Patent GB190103516).
 Phelon & Rayner made the first chain-driven motorcycle in 1900.
-The Phelon & Rayner 1.75 hp machines were only in production until 1903, but they also licensed the design to Humber Motorcycles, who produced motorcycles based on it from 1902 until 1906.
+The Phelon & Rayner 1.75 hp machines were only in production until 1903, but they also licensed the design to Humber Limited, who produced motorcycles based on it from 1902 until 1906.
 After Harry Rayner died in a car accident, Joah Phelon went into partnership with Richard Moore.

 P&M motorcycles

 Phelon & Moore was established in 1904, and their motorcycles were branded as P&M. The 1905 P&M featured an inclined single cylinder 4-stroke engine as a stressed member in the frame with 2-speed gear and chain drive to the rear wheel, it being the 'first completely chain driven motor cycle'.
 P&M motorcycles competed in the first International Six Days Trial (ISDT) in 1913 (now called the International Six Days Enduro).
-Three P&M motorcycles competed in the 1914 ACU six days trial, all 3.5 hp solo models (of 498cc).
+Three P&M motorcycles competed in the 1914 ACU six days trial, all 3.5 hp solo models (of 498 cc).

 In July 1914 P&M revealed details of their prototype 90 degree V-twin, their first deviation from the single cylinder motor cycles for which they were known.
 When the V-twin was launched in November 1914 it featured a four-speed gear, and was of 770cc, rated as 6 hp.
 It appears only a handful of the twin were built, though it appeared in catalogues until 1916.
-The four-speed gear arrangement used on the V-twins was re-introduced for the single in 1922, and at the same time the engine capacity was increased from 499cc to 555cc.
+The four-speed gear arrangement used on the V-twins was re-introduced for the single in 1922, and at the same time the engine capacity was increased from 499 cc to 555 cc.
 This was the last model to carry the P&M name, later models being branded as Panther.

 The Royal Flying Corps used P&M motorcycles during the First World War, keeping P&M busy throughout the conflict.
 P&M were also selected as the suppliers when the Royal Armoured Corps added sidecars to their range of vehicles in 1922.